Culture of Rajasthan: Temple architecture

 While there are many Gupta and post-Gupta era temples in Rajasthan, after the 7th century, the architecture evolved into a new form called the Gurjara-Pratihara style.
 Some famous temples of this style include the temples at Osian, the Kumbha Shyam Temple of Chittor, the temples at Baroli, the Somesvara Temple at Kiradu, the Harshnath Temple in Sikar, and the Sahasra Bahu temple of Nagda.

 From the 10th to the 13th century, a new style of temple architecture was developed, known as the Solankistyle or Maru-Gurjara style.
-The Samadhishwar Temple at Chittor and the ruined temple at Chandravatiare examples of this style.
+The Samadhishwar Temple at Chittor and the ruined temple at Chandravati are examples of this style.

 This period was also a golden age for Jain temples in Rajasthan.
 Some famous temples of this period are the Dilwara Temples and the Mirpur temple of Sirohi.
 There are also many Jain temples of this period in the Pali district at Sewari, Nadol, Ghanerao etc.

 From the 14th century and onwards, many new temples were built, including the Mahakaleshwar Temple in Udaipur, the Jagdish Temple at Udaipur, the Eklingji Temple, the Jagat Shiromani Temple of Amer, and the Ranakpur Jain temple.